Your Curtin Extra experience

 - Tier One: a minimum of 20 hours participation in an approved program

-- Tier Two: a minimum 35 hours participation in an approved program plus five skills development modules
+- Tier Two: a minimum 35 hours participation in an approved program, five skills development modules plus a reflection activity

-- Tier Three: a minimum 70 hours participation in an approved program plus seven skills development modules
+- Tier Three: a minimum 70 hours participation in an approved program, seven skills development modules plus a reflection activity

 Depending on your choices, you may need to complete selected skills development modules: